 All other transactions involving the share capital of Monegasque credit institutions must be declared for informational purposes to the ACPR.
 The ACPR will verify that the proposed transaction does not affect the conditions of the licence granted to the credit institution.

 If an authorisation from the ACPR is required, the ACPR will evaluate the proposal made by the credit institution, in particular by verifying that the modification of the shareholding does not call into question the conditions of the authorisation issued to the credit institution.
 The ACPR also appreciates certain criteria regarding the quality of the proposed acquirer, including its reputation, experience and skills.
-The ACPR must decide within 60 days, which, if a request is made for additional information, may be suspended for up to 20 days.
+The ACPR must make a decision within 60 days, which may be suspended for up to 20 days if a request is made for additional information.

 ii Transfers of banking business